 - 150 g (⅔ cup)unsalted butter, at room temperature, cut into cubes

 - 2 large eggs

-- 8 g (1 tablespoon and 1 teaspoon)cocoa powder
+- 10 g (1 tablespoon and 2 teaspoons)cocoa powder

-Place the butter in a large bowl and beat on medium speed for 1 to 2 minutes until it is soft with a hand-held mixer or with paddle attachment if using a stand-mixer.
-Add the sugar and mix until creamy.
-Then add the eggs one at a time, mix well.
+- Place the butter and sugar in a large bowl and beat at medium speed until light and fluffy for almost 4 minutes with a hand-held mixer or with paddle attachment if using a stand mixer.
+Add the eggs one at a time, mix well.
 Add in the vanilla.
-When needed, stop the machine during these steps and scrape down the sides of the bowl with rubber spatula to be sure they are all mixed.
+When needed, stop the machine during these steps and scrape down the sides of the bowl with a rubber spatula to be sure they are all mixed.

 - Add the flour and mix until the dough comes together.
 Divide the dough in half.
 Place one half on a plastic film and form into a disc or a square.